Testimonial Robot reviews

 Puppy Training Tips Featuring Gerry the Wirehaired Dachshund

-It is likely that your dog is at their most motivated to learn at mealtimes (that is when they are at their hungriest), so why not grab this opportunity to reinforce some basic training?
+It is likely that your dog is at their most motivated to learn at mealtimes (when they are at their hungriest), so why not grab this opportunity to reinforce some basic training?
 We feed Gerry raw food for two of his meals which we offer by hand in return for a good ‘sit’, ‘down’, ‘stand’, ‘spin’ or ‘watch’.
 Training whilst feeding takes more time than just putting the bowl down in front of him, but it also means he consistently has two training sessions each day.
 You can also look for other opportunities to ask for basic tricks from your pup throughout the day, such as asking for a ‘sit’ before giving them attention.
-In our house Gerry is allowed on the couch, but only in return for a sit and a paw.
+Gerry is allowed on the couch, but only in return for a sit and a paw.

 We started training ‘watch’ the day we brought Gerry home because it opens a communication channel between you right from the beginning of your life together.
 We started this by giving him a bit of raw meat for making eye contact with one of us, then added the cue, and slowly strengthened the command by building up the expected duration and adding distractions.
 When training he now offers eye contact rather than staring at whichever hand has food in it, which makes learning other commands a lot easier.
 If he ever gets distracted with something that we would prefer he ignored, like a bird in the garden or a dog walking by, we can usually get his attention back by asking for a ‘watch’.
 The key with this is to ALWAYS reward a good ‘watch’ with a treat to maintain trust in the command, because this is something you’re going to be asking of your dog at the hardest times.
 If Gerry is being asked to turn his attention to me instead of a passing dog it had better be worth it!